Alignak-monitoring/alignak/doc/source/13_monitoring/mssql.rst

   * database-backup-age	Elapsed time since a database was last backupped (in hours).
 The performancedata also cover the time needed for the backup (in minutes).
 0..n

-Restarting Shinken
+Restarting Alignak
 ===================

-You're done with modifying the Shiknen configuration, so you'll need to :ref:`verify your configuration files <runningshinken/verifyconfig>` and :ref:`restart Shinken <runningshinken/startstop>`.
+You're done with modifying the Shiknen configuration, so you'll need to :ref:`verify your configuration files <runningalignak/verifyconfig>` and :ref:`restart Alignak <runningalignak/startstop>`.

 If the verification process produces any errors messages, fix your configuration file before continuing.
-Make sure that you don't (re)start Shinken until the verification process completes without any errors!
+Make sure that you don't (re)start Alignak until the verification process completes without any errors!

 .. _labs.consol.de/lang/en/nagios/check_mssql_health/: http://labs.consol.de/lang/en/nagios/check_mssql_health/